Is your baby breech or sideways?

 - The baby is less than 28-30 weeks gestation

-- The baby is over 42 weeks gestation (not an absolute, but should make you alert to other factors)
+- The baby is over 42 weeks gestation (not an absolute, but should make you alert to metabolic factors)

-- The baby seems large (8 pounds, 13 ounces (4,000 grams) or more, except in a rapid frank breech labor with good progress)
+- The baby seems large (some say, 8 pounds, 13 ounces (4,000 grams) or more, except in a frank breech labor with good progress)

 - The mother has diabetes